gech71/leaseFlow/README.md

 ## NIB Mini App Payment Integration

 This section details the end-to-end process for handling payments initiated from the NIB Bank Super App (Mini App).

-### Overview

-The flow is designed to be secure and robust, ensuring that payment requests are authentic and that transaction statuses are reliably updated.

 ```mermaid
 sequenceDiagram